Pasión de Bobal Rosado – Last of the Summer Wine

 “It’ll probably rain”, said Eeyore.
 “This writing business.
 Pencils and what-not.
 Over-rated, if you ask me.
 Silly stuff.
 Nothing in it”.
 He should have had a glass of Bobal Rosado.

 So, enjoy the Bank Holiday with the last of the summer wine.
 And whatever you do, do it with Pasión.

 Polígono Industrial El Romeral

 C/ del Transporte C2

 * Scotland’s equivalent Bank Holiday is earlier, on the first Monday of the Month.
 When introduced in 1871, all four nations held it on the first Monday.
-In 1971, England, Wales and NI moved to the later date.
+However, in 1971, England, Wales and NI moved to their later date.